karthik-ballullaya/Linked_list_c/README.md

 * Check if two lists are equal
 * Set operations on list such as union and intersection
 * Function to clear the list

+#### Double Linked list Features implemented
+* Add node at any location either by index or at head or tail
+* Delete node from any location either by index or at head or tail
+* Look-up an element in the list
+* Get node from a specific location